CategoriesIBM Schools

 By the end of the program, Arbeena had built multiple backend modules and honed her debuggingprocess—experience that directly led to her securing the Software Engineer position at IBM.
 “Writingcode every day and testing my solutions under real conditions was the key,” she reflects.
 The IndustryExpert master sessions guided her to understand the latest trends and shared insights on how they usethese skills we are learning on a daily basis.

 “I built in confidence to sit for an interview without feeling nervous through the placement skill sessions”She added.
-Arbeena finally said, “If you want to go from theory to a professional role, this program showsyou exactly how.”myself,
+Arbeena finally said, “If you want to go from theory to a professional role, this program showsyou exactly how.”

 CategoriesEducate to Employ